Leafwing-Studios/fop-rules/docs/character-options/classes/devout.md

 ## Good Deeds

 At level 5, your good deeds do not go unnoticed.
-Whenever you use the Treat minor action on another creature, also gain its benefit targeting yourself, using the same skill check result.
+Whenever you use the Treat minor action on another creature, also gain its benefit targeting yourself using the same skill check result.

 ## As a Lamb Among Wolves